solo-io/workshops/gloo-platform-poc/section3/README.md

-# Section 3: Set up POC
+# Section 3: Validate POC success criteria

+In this section, we go through the various use cases and evaluate them for success.